 Potato discoloration is a common issue observed after cooking.
 Various factors contribute to this phenomenon, resulting in potatoes turning black.
 Understanding these factors can help prevent or minimize discoloration, ensuring visually appealing and appetizing potato dishes.

-See also What side of ribs to cook first
+See also How to cook a parsnip

 Oxidation